originalmagneto/OCP-provizie-NEW/FIREBASE_SETUP.md

 2. Navigate to "Build & deploy" > "Environment variables"
 3. Add all the Firebase environment variables from your `.env` file

+### Authorize Netlify Domain for OAuth

+**IMPORTANT**: You must authorize your Netlify domain for Firebase Authentication:

+1. Go to the Firebase console > Authentication > Settings
+2. Scroll down to the "Authorized domains" section
+3. Click "Add domain"
+4. Add your Netlify domain (e.g., `ocp-provizie-new.netlify.app`)
+5. Click "Add"

+Without this step, sign-in with popup/redirect methods will not work on your deployed site.

 ## Troubleshooting

+### Common Issues

 - **Authentication Issues**: Make sure Email/Password authentication is enabled in Firebase
 - **Database Access Issues**: Check your Firestore security rules
 - **Environment Variables**: Ensure all Firebase config variables are correctly set in your `.env` file

+### Permission Denied Errors

+If you see errors like `FirebaseError: [code=permission-denied]: Missing or insufficient permissions`:

+1. **Check Security Rules**: Ensure your Firestore security rules are correctly set up as shown above
+2. **Publish Rules**: Make sure you've clicked the "Publish" button after entering your rules
+3. **Authentication**: Verify that users are properly authenticated before accessing Firestore
+4. **User Permissions**: Ensure the authenticated user has the correct permissions according to your rules

+### OAuth Domain Authorization

+If you see warnings about the current domain not being authorized for OAuth operations:

+1. Add your domain (e.g., `ocp-provizie-new.netlify.app`) to the authorized domains list in Firebase
+2. Go to Firebase console > Authentication > Settings > Authorized domains
+3. This is required for sign-in methods like `signInWithPopup` and `signInWithRedirect`

 ## Next Steps